-Smart Infrastructure Sectional Committee LITD 28
+Smart Infrastructure Sectional Committee, LITD 28

 FOREWORD

 This Indian Standard (Part 7/Sec 1) was adopted by the Bureau of Indian Standards, after the draft finalized by the Smart Infrastructure Sectional Committee, had been approved by the Electronics and Information Technology Division Council.

 IS 18006 consists of the following parts, under the general title “Taxonomy”.
 Other parts in this series are: